Southeast Forestlands logoSoutheast Forestlands

 Where the Bids Come From in Washington County

-Buyer demand on a Washington County tract is shaped by the McIntosh industrial complex, Mobile-shed pulp and chip-n-saw mills, Tombigbee barge markets, and Mississippi-state-line buyers.
+Buyer demand on a Washington County tract is shaped by the McIntosh industrial complex, Mobile-area pulp and chip-n-saw mills, Tombigbee barge markets, and Mississippi-state-line buyers.
 The narrow point is that no single buyer wants every product class — and the wide spread between the lowest and the highest qualified bid is exactly where most landowners lose money.

 The core insight for this county is straightforward: active longleaf-restoration market, lower-Tombigbee barge access, and proximity to Mobile-area industrial demand.
 A direct, walk-up offer almost never reflects that reality.